 - Evening: Join FAM and FAMF Board Members, Staff and your Museum and Cultural institution colleagues for a Member mixer and networking opportunity after the day-long workshop

 Location and Dates:

-Workshops will be held in four statewide locations on the following dates:
+Workshops will be held in three statewide locations on the following dates: